brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 and your CMD prompt will chage to this

-`(AIvenv3.9) C:\Users\...Your\Folder\Path...\AI_Project\AIvenv3.9\Scripts>`
+`(AIvenv3.11) C:\Users\...Your\Folder\Path...\AI_Project\AIvenv3.9\Scripts>`

-Just type "deactivate" while in that same Scripts folder to get our of your local environment.
+Just type "deactivate" while in that same Scripts folder to get out of your local environment.
 At this point, I found it easiest to have two CMD windows open, one with your python 3.9 local environment activated and the other with your 3.11 python environment activated...and maybe even a third open without a local environment activated.
 Keeping track of which is which can take some extra concentration, but having to constantly activate and deactivate virtual environments is *tedious*.

 ### Install Pytorch
 Pytorch is needed to do AI stuff...comes with CUDA and cuDNN which allow the use of your gpu, instead of your cpu, to do the AI work which is ***MANY*** times faster.
 I was not able to install pytorch with Python 3.12, but that might have changed by the time you read this.